 Apple Watch Series 3

-From notifications and Apple Pay, to heart-rate monitoring and fitness tracking; it can also act as a remote to control your HomeKit smarthome devices, quickly unlock your Mac or make and receive calls without your phone.
-The Apple Watch Series 3 is so much more than just a pretty smartwatch.
-It's a smartwatch with a purpose.
+From notifications and Apple Pay, to heart-rate monitoring and fitness tracking; the Apple Watch Series 3 can also act as a remote to control your HomeKit smarthome devices, quickly unlock your Mac or make and receive calls without your phone.
+It's also quite a bit cheaper than the Series 4.

 Tag Heuer Connected Modular 45

 - View offer for £1950 on Tag Heuer

 The Tag Heuer Connected Modular 45 is a lovely smartwatch - one of the best looking you can buy - even if it is from 2017.
 It drips in quality and its focus is firmly seated in fashion, reflecting the brand's Carrera watches with an added emphasis on personalisation.
 The Connected Modular 45, as its name suggests, not only offers watch face customisation, but physical customisation too - and there is a huge range of options so you can get exactly what you want... if you can afford it.

 Armed with the credentials to be a wear anywhere premium smartwatch, the 45 also brings GPS and NFC to boost its digital skills, although it's not as fully-loaded as some rival devices.
 What's most important however, is that this premium smartwatch feels like a premium smartwatch.
 There's really nothing that matches the Tag Heuer Connected Modular 45's luxury position - and the modular approach is unique.